anhtungbui/js-iTrade/README.md

 Project is created with:

 -   HTML,CSS
 -   Vanilla JS
 -   Bootstrap
 -   jQuery
 -   Highcharts (library for making charts)
 -   Finnhub.io / Alphavantage API
 -   Cache / LocalStorage
 -   Mock Localstorage
 -   Proxy Pattern

+## Installation

+1. The app requires 2 free API keys from [finnhub](https://finnhub.io) and [alphavantage](https://alphavantage.co) to be fully functional
+2. There is a file named `Config.js.example` inside `js` folder as template
+3. Insert your keys there and rename it into `Config.js`
+4. Have fun

 ## Remark